kevinbthomson/slc-tattoo-expo/src/what-to-expect.md

 #### 🗺️ Where is the Expo?

 S﻿alt Palace Convention Center Hall  5 (West Side)\
-A﻿cross 300 West facing Vivint Arena (This is the only Entry/Exit point)
+A﻿cross 300 West facing The Delta Center Arena (This is the only Entry/Exit point)

 #### 👶 Can I bring my kids?